carina-lxx/iMOD/_PRESS-RELEASE.md

 If the benefits listed don't sound very interesting or exciting to customers, then perhaps they're not (and shouldn't be built).
 Instead, the product manager should keep iterating on the press release until they've come up with benefits that actually sound like benefits.
 Iterating on a press release is a lot less expensive than iterating on the product itself (and quicker!).

 If the press release is more than a page and a half, it is probably too long.
 Keep it simple.
 3-4 sentences for most paragraphs.
 Cut out the fat.
 Don't make it into a spec.
 You can accompany the press release with a FAQ that answers all of the other business or execution questions so the press release can stay focused on what the customer gets.
 My rule of thumb is that if the press release is hard to write, then the product is probably going to suck.
 Keep working at it until the outline for each paragraph flows.

 Oh, and I also like to write press-releases in what I call "Oprah-speak" for mainstream consumer products.
 Imagine you're sitting on Oprah's couch and have just explained the product to her, and then you listen as she explains it to her audience.
 That's "Oprah-speak", not "Geek-speak".

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  >
+  i MOD

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+  >
+  get recommendations of best parts to modifiy your car

 ## Summary ##
   > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+Assume the reader will not read anything else so make this paragraph good. get modification recommendations from people who has the same car as you!

 ## Problem ##
   > Describe the problem your product solves.
+  With all the infromation on internet now, it's easy to get lost on which parts you could get that fits better for your car. you don't need to worry getting a parts which doesn't really fit and have to re-sell it.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Our app gathers all infromation from car modifiers like you on all parts they've modified and their ratings, reviews for the product. with all the reviews, you will find the parts you need without wasting time to trying out or asking around.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  We got all the infromation you need for modifying your own car.
+Let us help you tune it up!

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Describe how easy it is to get started. type in or click on the model of your car and then you will see all recommendations of parts.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.